daz4126/Nanny-State/README.md

 ```javascript
 const view = state => html`<h1>Hello ${state.name}</h1>`
 ```

+**Note that any view code must have the state as its only argument and return the `html` function followed by a template literal (The `html` function is part of the lit-html magic).**

+The view is stored as a template literal, which means we can use interpolation to insert values from the state into the HTML.
+In this example we are inserting the value of the 'name' property into the `<h1>` element.

 Now call the `Nanny` function, providing the `state` and `view` variables as arguments: